 - What platforms do you prefer to use to get updates from our business?

-These questions can help identify what your customers appreciate most about your business.
-You can then incorporate this data into your marketing strategy and learn how to grow a small business through understanding the unique value of your offerings.
+These questions help you identify what your customers appreciate most about your business.
+You can then incorporate this data into your marketing strategy and learn how to grow a small business in your industry by understanding the unique value of your offerings.
+Make sure to establish a comprehensive quality assurance process to prevent bad reviews.

 To better market your business and illustrate your value to potential customers, you should also request testimonials from your current customers.
-Ask customers who’ve had a great experience with your business to send in a brief review with a few photos that show your business’s impact.
+Ask customers who’ve had a great experience with your company to send you a brief review with a few photos showing your business’ impact.

-You can then share these reviews on your website and social media pages to show your business’s success to new prospects.
+You can then share these reviews on your website and social media pages to show your business’ success to new prospects.
+A company that leverages social media effectively drives far more engagement.

 3. Utilize technology to its full potential

-Knowing how to grow a small business in today’s world is almost impossible without the assistance of technology.
-Without a streamlined process for managing your business’s finances and databases, it’s easy to lose track of important files or documents.
+Nowadays, knowing how to grow a small business is almost impossible without the assistance of technology.
+Without a simplified process for managing your business’ finances and databases, it’s easy to lose track of important files or documents.

-Without a dedicated software system, you’re left having to upload data manually and waste valuable time that could be better spent on growing your small business.
+This is why a dedicated software system is beneficial.
+Otherwise, you’re left having to upload data manually and waste valuable time that is better spent on growing your small business.

-Some features to look out for when choosing a software solution for your small business are:
+Some features to look out for when choosing a software solution are:

-- That all your job and customer data are at your fingertips in one place.
+- Integrations to keep your job and customer data at your fingertips in one place.

-- Accounting integration tools like QuickBooks or Xero to handle finances.
+- Accounting tools like QuickBooks or Xero to improve financial management.

-- Digital communication platforms to stay in touch with your team as well as your customers.
+- Digital communication platforms to stay in touch with your team and your customers.

-- Strong marketing tools that help you convert leads into new clients.
+- Strong marketing functionality that utilizes data analytics for informed decisions and helps you convert leads into new clients.

 - A customer relationship management (CRM) system to help manage leads and increase your customer retention rate.

-Software integrations save you plenty of time and hassle as integrated software solutions increase sales productivity.
-Your business software should also be able to integrate with the tools you love for a seamless data connection.
+Technology saves you plenty of time and hassle as integrated solutions increase sales productivity.
+Your business software should also be able to integrate with existing tools you know and love for a seamless data ecosystem.

 4. Take a multichannel marketing approach

-Your customers will probably already be familiar with the main idea of what your business is about.
-But they need more information on the unique offerings and aspects of your niche industry.
+Chances are, your customers are already familiar with what your business is generally about.
+However, they need more information on your unique offerings and the aspects of your niche industry.

-Understanding how to grow a small business through a multichannel marketing approach will expand your reach and turn more leads into paying customers.
+Understanding how to grow a small business through a multichannel marketing approach expands your reach and turns more leads into paying customers.

-This is where how to grow a small business through multichannel marketing comes in.
-According to AccuData’s digital marketing resource, a multichannel marketing approach is most effective because you can increase the number of touchpoints you have with your audience and build awareness of your unique offerings.
+This is where knowing how to grow a small business through multichannel marketing comes in.
+Our research indicates that a multichannel marketing approach is most effective because you can increase the number of touchpoints you have with your audience and build awareness of your unique offerings.

-As a niche business, you may have a wider range of customer demographics, as shown in the doggy resort example above.
+As a niche business, you may have a wider range of customer demographics, as addressed in the doggy resort example above.

-A multichannel approach can help you reach audiences and tailor your messaging to different groups of your audience.
+A multichannel approach helps you reach audiences and tailor your messaging to different groups.
 For example, younger members of your audience may be drawn to flashy social media videos, while older demographics might prefer simpler email communications.

 To account for these varying preferences, market your services across digital platforms such as: